cordt-sei/pointer-api/README.md

 ### POST `/`

 Checks multiple addresses.
-Request body can contain a single address or array of addresses.
+The request body can contain a single address or an array of addresses.

-Examples:
+**Examples:**

 ```bash
 # Single address